toa-io/toa/extensions/exposition/documentation/ia3.md

 ### Token scheme

-Own tokens issued by the Authentication layer.
-The tokens are [PASETO](https://paseto.io).
+Tokens issued by the Authentication system.
+These tokens are [PASETO](https://paseto.io).

 The `Token` is the primary authentication scheme.
 If request originators use an alternative authentication scheme, they will receive a response containing